 Play TherapyBack to Course Guide

 This course provides an enhancement of counseling skills in working with individuals and families at a deeper level than those theories present in the curriculum.
 The purpose of a course in Play Therapy is to encourage communication more naturally through the manipulation of toys and objects in a safe environment.
 This course provides relevant and cognitive training for problem solving in the area of child behavior and development.
 A course of this nature develops a student’s capability to identify and select solutions to social problems related to child, adolescent and adult development.
-Play Therapy allows for a more adequate means than words to express the significant persons and events in a person's life.
-Play Therapy training provides the student a different set of techniques to work with children, adolescents, adults, and families.
+Play Therapy allows for a more adequate means than words to express the significant persons and events in his/her life.
+Nonverbal skills are taught in the counseling curriculum; however, Play Therapy training provides the student a different set of techniques to work with children, adolescents, adults, and families.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Identifying and utilizing the contributions of play and sand tray therapy theorists.

 - Applying developmental attributes of play and sand tray therapy to the practice of therapy with children, adolescents, adults and families.

 - Applying play therapy models to group, individual and family formats.